 - 8 ounces sharp or extra-sharp cheddar cheese, cut into 1/2-inch cubes

-- 1 Granny Smith apple, cored and chopped or sliced thin
+- 1 medium Granny Smith apple, cored and chopped or sliced thin

 - 1 cup spiced pecans, store-bought or following the simple recipe below